edwardho/langchain-rag-aws/README.md

 ### Building the Chroma Vector DB

-Put all the PDF source files you want into `image/src/data/source/`.
+I'm currently using the Pokemon TCG rulebook PDF as a data source.
+If you would like to use a different data source, you can put the PDF source files you want into `image/src/data/source/`.
 Then go `image` and run:

 ```sh
 # Use "--reset" if you want to overwrite an existing DB.